Procurement, tenders and contracts

 The Procurement team provides advice and support to the Councils' departments on all aspects of commissioning, pre-procurement, procurement and contract and supplier management.
 The Procurement team leads larger value projects.

-To ensure that the Councils' procurement activities are undertaken in a fair and transparent manner, a set of Joint Contract Standing Orders have been adopted:
+To ensure that the Councils' procurement activities are undertaken in a fair and transparent manner, a set of Joint Contract Standing Orders have been adopted as part of the Councils' constitutions, see:

 Type of procurement procedure